1. Will the SoClean work with my CPAP machine?

 |CPAP Machine||Every 3-5 years or as necessary|

-Allow SoClean to keep your new CPAP mask, tubing, head gear, and water chamber disinfected and safe to use every day.
-SoClean uses activated oxygen to destroy 99.9% of germs, bacteria, and other pathogens that can harbor in your CPAP equipment.
+Allow SoClean to keep your new CPAP mask, tubing, head gear, and water chamber safe to use every day.
+SoClean uses activated oxygen to clean and sanitize your CPAP equipment.
 Used once a day the SoClean will keep your CPAP equipment safe and free from contaminates.

 SoClean — How to Use